HelmholtzAI-Consultants-Munich/data-centric-platform/README.md

 ## Customization (for developers)

-All service configurations are set in the _config.cfg_ file.
+All service configurations are set in the _src/server/dcp_server/config.cfg_ file.
 Please, obey the [formal JSON format](https://www.json.org/json-en.html).

 The config file has to have the five main parts.
 All the ```marked``` arguments are mandatory: